harrietrs/copy-to-pr/README.md

 1. Source repository: where files originate.
 2. Destination repository: where the files will be copied and raised as a pull request.

-On a push to a specified branch of repository 1, the files from a directory of the reposiotry are copied to a new branch of repository 2, and a pull request is raised.
+On a push to a specified branch of repository 1, the files from a directory of the repository are copied to a new branch of repository 2, and a pull request is raised.

 ### Arguments

 #### `API_TOKEN_GITHUB`

 This GitHub action needs credentials in order to push to the destination repository.

 You will need to generate a personal API token:

 * Go to [GitHub Personal Access Tokens](https://github.com/settings/tokens)
 * Generate a new token, selecting "Repo" as the scope.
 * Copy the token.

 For this GitHub Action, you will need to make the token available to the source repository: